tdshap/markdown-helper/README.md

 # How To Setup fast-ads

 Welcome to fast ads!
-Here’s a quick overview on the setup and how to get started developing locally.
+Here’s a quick overview on the setup, and how to get started developing locally.

-## Ads Repo
+## Download Ads Repo
-Download [Ads](https://github.com/CondeNast/ads). `Ads` is a mono repo that contains multiple npm modules that are used together.
+[Ads](https://github.com/CondeNast/ads) is a mono repo that contains multiple npm modules that are used together.
 The repo uses lerna to manage internal packages.
 See the [readme](https://github.com/CondeNast/ads/blob/master/readme.md) for more details.

 ```bash
 git clone git@github.com:CondeNast/ads.git # for ssh